Many famous Canadians were born or have lived in Ontario, so this list below is far from exhaustive. So how have I selected who to include?

 John McCrae (1872–1918) – Soldier, poet.
 Author of In Flanders Fields.
 You can visit his birthplace, McCrae House, in Guelph.

 Joseph Brant (or Thayendanegea) (1742 - 1807) - Mohawk chief, scholar, statesman and soldier.
 You can visit a reconstruction of his former home, The Joseph Brant Museum, in Burlington.
 Warning though: I was a bit disappointed with this place.
-This isn’t a “great person’s house museum” with lots of period rooms.
+This isn’t a “great person’s house museum” with period rooms.
 It’s really more dedicated to the history of the community.
 Just be prepared.

 Justin Bieber (1994 - ) - Teenage pop star.
 Discovered through a You-Tube video which showed him busking on the steps of Avon Theatre (part of Stratford Festival Theatre) in downtown Stratford Ontario.
 Now a world-wide sensation.